wp-plugins/custom-menu-wizard/readme.txt

 == Changelog ==

+= 1.2.2 =

+* bugfix : fallback for Current Item with no children was failing because the parent's children weren't being picked out correctly

 = 1.2.1 =

 * added some extra custom classes, when applicable : cmw-fellback-to-current & cmw-fellback-to-parent (on outer UL/OL) and cmw-the-included-parent, cmw-an-included-parent-sibling & cmw-an-included-ancestor (on relevant LIs)